clarriu97/dotfiles/README.md

 ## Get started

-???+ warning
+> In the installation process there will be actions that require super user permissions.
-    In the installation process there will be actions that require super user permissions.
+> The process will reboot your system when it finishes.